ashishgabani/appodeal-ios-demo/README.md

 2.Go to **Appodeal framework** folder
 3.Download SDK
 3.1Download the [latest iOS SDK version](https://s3-us-west-1.amazonaws.com/appodeal-ios/0.4.3/Appodeal.zip) and extract Appodeal iOS SDK.
-4.Open your project in Xcode, then drag and drop **Appodeal.framework** and **Resources** folder onto your project or workspace (use the "Product Navigator view") and choose *"Copy items into destination group's folder and click Finish"*.
+4.Open Demo project in Xcode, then drag and drop **Appodeal.framework** and **Resources** folder onto your project or workspace (use the "Product Navigator view") and choose *"Copy items into destination group's folder and click Finish"*.

 ![](http://dl.dropbox.com/s/8z80aridd4gqxub/Screen%20Shot%202015-04-23%20at%204.30.58%20PM.png)